yoasif/yoasif.github.io/_posts/2019-12-31-i-deleted-firefox-preview-nightly-and-installed-firefox-preview-for-android-now-my-collections-are-gone-do-they-sync.markdown

 ### Context

-As if 2024, collections do not sync, and there is no way to export them either.
+As of 2024, collections do not sync, and there is no way to export them.
 I personally do not use them and they seem to be a bit of a forgotten/ignored feature on Firefox for Android.

 ---